norseghost/norseghost.github.io/_posts/2021-04-27_educational-sociology-postmortem.md

 ---
 title: "Educational Sociology Postmortem"
-tags: uni stationery tech personal
+tags: university stationery tech personal
 ---

 > So... this entry has languished on my laptop sine since November or thereabouts.